okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 > **Note:** SWA app integrations are no longer accepted for publication in the OIN catalog.
 However, the OIN team still maintains existing SWA apps.

-## Submit an integration
+## Start a submission

 You need to review the [OIN submission requirements](/docs/guides/submit-app-prereq) before you start your submission.
 There are artifacts and technical details that you need to provide during the submission process.

 > **Note:** For best practices, create two or three extra administrative users in your Okta org to manage the integration.
 This ensures that your team can access the integration for updates in the future.

-To submit an integration for OIN publication:
+Start your integration submission for OIN publication:

 1. Sign in to your [developer-edition Okta org](/login/) as a user with administrative privileges.
 1. Go to **Applications** > **Your OIN Integrations** in the Admin Console.